 Using Registry Editor

-Create a system restore point first.
+First, create a system restore point.
 Next backup all your data.
-Now do the following.

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.